-Future Business Leaders of America-Phi Beta Lambda is a nonprofit 501(c)(3) education association with a quarter million students preparing for careers in business and business-related fields.
+Massachusetts FBLA is the Commonwealth’s association of Future Business Leaders of America, a nonprofit 501(c)(3) education association with a quarter million students preparing for careers in business and business-related fields.
 Dr. Hamden L. Forkner of Columbia University developed the FBLA concept in 1937 in an effort to unite local business clubs into a connected network under one organization.

 Our mission is to inspire and prepare students to become community-minded business leaders in a global society through relevant career preparation and leadership experiences.

 FBLA is headquartered nationally in Reston, Virginia, and organized on local, state, and national levels.
 Business teachers, advisers, and advisory councils (including school officials, businesspeople, and community representatives) guide local chapters, which are grouped together by state.
 In Massachusetts, the state leadership team — consisting of state advisers and state officers — creates the state plan of action and works with local chapters to ensure members and advisers are making the most of the FBLA experience.